vipul-21/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 ##### Pros

 * Avoid interacting with low-level details.
-Simpler to maintain and stay upto date with any datapath changes.
+Simpler to maintain and stay up to date with any datapath changes.
 * All data can be cached in-memory, in an event of agent being unavailable, SDP can lookup from in-memory cache

 ##### Cons